k--chow/Trimly/README.md

 <h3>How To Install</h3>
-<i>Note: Trimly may operate slowly initially because of the backend hosted on Heroku's free tier that sleeps.</i>
+<i>Note: Trimly may operate slowly initially because of the backend hosted on Heroku's free tier that sleeps.
+Due to the added functionality including multiple operations of the backend, the speed of Trimly is not yet optimised.</i>

 - Download the zip file, or git clone/pull Trimly.